Product notes and prompt workflow guides.

 - Owner

-Tracking versions helps your team understand what works best.
+This helps your team understand what changed and what works best.

 This is where most teams fail.